Ethics, Compliance and Audit Services

 - Shanda Hunt

 Shanda currently serves as the Systemwide Research Compliance Officer at the University of California headquarters.
 In this leadership role, she is a thought partner to the SVP and Chief Compliance and Audit Officer on critical emerging issues in research and provides systemwide research compliance oversight in a wide variety of regulatory areas.
-Prior to joining the UC Office of the President, Shanda held a leadership role at a large research center and contracts and grants officer roles at two UC campuses, as well as analytical and compliance management roles in the private and government sectors.
+Prior to joining the UC Office of the President, Shanda held a leadership role at a large research center, contracts officer, and research administrator roles at two UC campuses, as well as analytical and compliance management roles in the private and government sectors.
 Shanda received her BA in Anthropology with a focus on Genetics and Archaeology from the University of California at Berkeley and her Juris Doctorate from Berkeley Law, University of California at Berkeley.

 - Caroline Jeanmaire